WWE News: Huge Update On John Cena On SmackDown, How It Will Lead To WrestleMania Match Against The Undertaker

 As recapped by the official website of WWE, John Cena addressed his role at WrestleMania 34 after his loss at the Elimination Chamber.
 He said a match against The Undertaker would prove his worth, but that it was also “impossible” since last year was the last match for the icon.

 Now, he’s heading over to SmackDown Live as a free agent and he’s going to find out if his road can continue there.
-According to Cageside Seats, his move to Tuesday nights is going to set up a short feud with Shinsuke Nakamura, which will culminate with a match between the two at Fastlane.
+According to Cageside Seats, his move to Tuesday nights is going to set up a short feud with Shinsuke Nakamura which will culminate with a match between the two at Fastlane.

 That match will likely have the main event spot against AJ Styles at WrestleMania 34 on the line, but it isn’t expected to be taken from Nakamura.
 What is expected, though, is that a match against The Undertaker is still going to happen and Cena has to be ready for it.